The Hunchback of Notre Dame (1996 film): Plot

-The story is narrated by Clopin, a Romani puppeteer, to a group of children.
+In 1482 Paris, Clopin, a Romani puppeteer, narrates the story of a mysterious bell-ringer to a group of children.

 A group of Roma immigrating to Paris are ambushed by Judge Claude Frollo, Paris' Minister of Justice, and his soldiers.
 One woman attempts to flee with her baby, reaching the doors of Notre Dame pleading for sanctuary.
 Frollo chases her down and knocks her onto the cathedral's steps, where she fractures her skull and dies.
-Seeing her baby's appearance, Frollo believes it to be a demon and tries to drown the child but is interrupted by the archdeacon, who scolds Frollo for murdering an innocent woman.
+Seeing her baby's deformed appearance, Frollo believes it to be a demon and tries drowning the child but is stopped by the archdeacon, who scolds Frollo for murdering an innocent woman.
 Afraid for his soul, Frollo reluctantly agrees to raise the child as his own, naming him "Quasimodo" (meaning 'half-formed') and hiding him away in the cathedral's bell tower.

 Twenty years later, Quasimodo has grown into a kind yet isolated young man, now with a pronounced hunchback caused by kyphosis.
-He has lived his entire life in the cathedral with his only company being a trio of living stone gargoyles Victor, Hugo, and Laverne.
+He is also incredibly strong and agile, due to years of ringing Notre Dame's heavy bells and climbing its roofs and walls.
+He has lived his entire life in the cathedral with his only company being a trio of living stone gargoyles: Victor, Hugo, and Laverne.
 The gargoyles encourage him to attend the annual Festival of Fools, despite Frollo's warnings that he would be shunned for his appearance.
 Quasimodo attends and is celebrated for his appearance but then, prompted by Frollo's guards, is humiliated by the crowd.
-Frollo refuses Quasimodo's pleas for help, but he is rescued by Esmeralda, a kind Traveller.
-Frollo, who intends to commit genocide against Romani people living in Paris, orders her arrest but Esmeralda escapes using a magic trick.
+Frollo refuses Quasimodo's pleas for help, but he is rescued by Esmeralda, a kind Romani woman who stands up to Frollo for his tyranny.
+Intending to commit genocide against Romani people living in Paris, Frollo orders Esmeralda's arrest, but she escapes using a magic trick.

 Quasimodo retreats back into the cathedral, followed by Esmeralda and Captain Phoebus of Frollo's guard.
 Phoebus refuses to arrest her for witchcraft inside Notre Dame and instead tells Frollo that she has claimed asylum.
 Esmeralda finds and befriends Quasimodo, who helps her escape Notre Dame out of gratitude for defending him.
-She entrusts Quasimodo with a pendant containing a map to the Roma hideout called the Court of Miracles.
+She entrusts Quasimodo with a pendant containing a map to the Romani hideout called the Court of Miracles.
 Frollo develops an obsessive lust for Esmeralda and, upon realizing this, begs the Virgin Mary to save him from her "spell" and avoid eternal damnation.